-- 1. Appointed by the president (including the chairman) with board approval. - 2.
-Is responsible for: - a.
-Developing any additional eligibility requirements for: - 1) Directors representing youth.
-At least 20% of the board members, to be elected by the delegates/youth delegates (State) or members/youth representatives (Local), and to be included in the association's bylaws. - 2) Youth Delegates.
-Candidates for youth delegates to the state annual meeting, to be elected by the members/youth representatives (Local), and to be included in the association's bylaws.
+1. Appointed by the president (including the chairman) with board approval.

+2. Is responsible for:

+- a.
+Developing any additional eligibility requirements for Youth Delegates to the state annual meeting, to be elected by the members/youth representatives (Local), and to be included in the association's bylaws.
 Any adopted eligibility requirements shall be placed at the end of Article IX, Section C, Item 2 of the local bylaws. - b.
 Monitoring, promoting, reviewing and recommending youth programs and services conducted by the association. - c.
 Reporting to the board.
-The board approves all youth related matters using input from the youth committee/directors representing youth. - d.
-Appointing two adult association board members at least 18 years of age, as adult advisors to the Youth Leaders Chapter (if there is a chapter in the jurisdiction) with approval of the Youth Leaders' board. - 3.
+The board approves all youth related matters using input from the youth committee. - d.
+Appointing two association board members at least 18 years of age, as adult advisors to the Youth Leaders Chapter (if there is a chapter in the jurisdiction) with approval of the Youth Leaders' board. - 3.
 Vacancies.
-Vacancies on the Youth Committee are filled by the President, with Board approval.
+Vacancies on the Youth Committee are filled by the president, with board approval.